manhnd213994/Finals_prj_2/README.md

   I will include description of each function when I have time, for now, please refer to the source code file for further explanation.

+29/06/26: fixed the communication error to firebase cloud db due to wrong type of data for pm2.5 value